ashinkarov/sac-devcamp-2013/README.md

  * Agree on a versioning and implement it.
 Here is a [patch] [version] that does a proper manual versioning.
 What about this Bob's automatic numbers?

+ * Agre on the branching model and implement it.
+One of the good candidates to consider is a ["A successful Git branching model"] [gitbranch] proposed by Vincent Driessen.

 ## Testing
  * Fix the masterrun (ha-ha :)